Bruce Karatz: Career

 In 1972, Karatz joined Kaufman & Broad (the company took the KB Home name in 2001) as an associate general counsel.

 After spending a short time as an in-house counsel, Karatz moved to the home building side of the business and soon thereafter became head of KB Home’s French division.
 He made a mark in 1977 when he installed a full-sized model home on the roof of the Au Printemps department store.
 More than 500,000 people toured the rooftop house.
 During his time in France, KB Home grew into one of France's largest homebuilders.

-In 1981 Karatz re-joined the Los Angeles headquarters of KB Home and in 1986 was named CEO.
+In 1981 Karatz rejoined the Los Angeles headquarters of KB Home and in 1986 was named CEO.
 As CEO, Karatz oversaw the company’s growth into one of the most successful home building companies in the world.
 Karatz is credited with changing the company’s business model of building homes on speculation and then selling them, in favor of building houses on order.
 KB Home's new business model allowed middle class home buyers to customize their homes and defined a far more efficient and profitable business model for the industry.

 In the early 1990s, when the real estate market in Southern California collapsed, Karatz moved aggressively to expand the company by acquiring other regional home builders such as the San Antonio-based builder Rayco for $105 million in 1996.
 The success of the new business model led KB Home to acquire additional companies and expand organically into markets across the country to provide customized homes for middle-class families.

 As CEO, Karatz built on his Paris marketing achievements.
 Working with Fox Broadcasting, which was celebrating the tenth anniversary of The Simpsons, KB Home constructed a real-life replica of the Simpsons' home in one of KB Home's Nevada subdivisions, which helped turn Las Vegas into KB Home's top market.

 During his tenure as CEO, KB Home became a Fortune 500 company.
-Karatz oversaw a 1476% increase in the company’s market capitalization, an 800% increase in the companies stock price, a 575% growth in revenue, a 400% rise in dividends and increased the number of employees from less than 500 to over 6,000.
+Karatz oversaw a 1476% increase in the company’s market capitalization, an 800% increase in the company stock price, a 575% growth in revenue, a 400% rise in dividends, and an increase in the number of employees from less than 500 to over 6,000.
 In 2006, KB Home was ranked the #1 homebuilder in Fortune Magazine’s 2006 list of America’s Most Admired Companies and was listed by Fortune as one of America’s Most Admired Companies[4] and won the American Business Award as the Best Overall Company.
 Karatz in turn became one of the country's highest-paid CEOs during this time.

-In 2005, Karatz’ last full year as Chairman and CEO, KB Home’s profits were $1.29 billion.
+In 2005, Karatz's last full year as chairman and CEO, KB Home’s profits were $1.29 billion.
+On November 12, 2006, Karatz retired from KB Home and agreed to pay the company the profits he received based on KB Home’s stock option back-dating procedures.